Kometa-Team/Kometa/docs/defaults/both/studio.md

 Note that the `templates_variables:` section only needs to be used if you do NOT want to use the default settings.

-Below are the available variables which can be used to customize the file.I
+Below are the available variables which can be used to customize the file.

 | Variable           | Usage                                                                          | Default Value  |                                                                             Values                                                                             |